How to License Photos for Print.

 into the body (not the subject line) of the email you are sending for this order.

-• Image refs are unique so the caption is not required.
+• Image refs are unique so the caption is optional.

 • If you send only the caption of a photo, we might send the wrong image because captions may apply to several photos.